-Within BCRs, strata are created based on fixed attributes, such as state borders or management unit boundaries.
-Stratification is determined by IMBCR funding partners based on areas to which they wish to make inference.
-With a hierarchical sampling design, we can estimate bird population size within a smaller management unit (e.g., National Forest) up to a state or even larger region.
-Because of spatially balanced transect selection, partners can adjust monitoring efforts while maintaining spatial coverage of a stratum.
+Within BCRs, we create strata based on fixed attributes, such as state borders or management unit boundaries.
+Stratification is determined by funding partners based on areas to which they wish to make inference about bird populations.
+With a nested sampling design, we can estimate bird population size within a smaller management unit (e.g., National Forest) up to a state or larger region.
+Because of spatially balanced sample selection, partners can adjust monitoring efforts while maintaining spatial coverage of a stratum.